 Note that for each embedded disk, the~count of contributions from constant curves and multiple covers are exactly like for the~basic disks for the~unknot.
 We say that the~generalized holomorphic curves that have vertices corresponding to branched covers and constant curves of the~basic disks are the~curves \emph{generated by the~basic disks}.

-It then follows from the~count of disks for the~unknot together with the~definition of generalized holomorphic curves that if $Q_K$ is the~quiver with nodes $u_{1},\dots,u_{m}$ and associated quiver variables $x_{i}$, and adjacency matrix $C_{ij}$ then the~Gromov-Witten partition function that counts curves generated by the~basic disks and the~quiver generating function are equal provided we make the~substitution \be x_{i}=a^{a_{i}}q^{\slk(u_{i})}=a^{a_{i}}q^{\slk(u_{i})-C_{ii}}q^{C_{ii}}, \ee where $q=e^{\frac12 g_{s}}$.
+It then follows from the~count of curves for the~unknot, together with the~definition of generalized holomorphic curves, that if $Q_K$ is the~quiver with nodes $u_{1},\dots,u_{m}$ and associated quiver variables $x_{1},\dots,x_{m}$, and adjacency matrix $C_{ij}$, then the~Gromov-Witten partition function that counts curves generated by the~basic disks and the~quiver generating function are equal (see \cite[Section~2.4]{Ekholm:2018iso}), provided we make the~substitution \be x_{i}=x^{n_i}a^{a_{i}}q^{\slk(u_{i})-C_{ii}}, \ee where $q=e^{\frac12 g_{s}}$.
 We will discuss this observation with more details and also including refinements of the~count in the~following sections.

-We would like to close this section with a~mention of framing.
+We would like to close this section with a~discussion of framing.
 The framing of $L_{K}$ corresponds to the~choice of longitude curve in the~torus at infinity which affects the~definition of the~bounding chain $\sigma_{u}$ of a~holomorphic disk.
 More precisely, if $u$ is a~basic holomorphic disk and the~new longitude is $\xi+f\eta$, the~bounding chain for $u$ is changed by addition of $f\cdot W^{\rm u}(\kappa_{1})$.
-Noting that the~holomorphic curves themselves are unaffected by the~choice of framing and that all basic disks go once around the~homology generator it follows from (\ref{eq:quiver-linking}) that a~framing change modifies the~quiver by an~overall additive constant $C_{ij}\to C_{ij}+f,$ adding $f$ arrows between all vertices.
-This matches indeed the~description of framing found in \cite{Kucharski:2017ogk, Kucharski:2017poe}.
+Noting that the~holomorphic curves themselves are unaffected by the~choice of framing and that all basic disks go once around the~homology generator, it follows from (\ref{eq:quiver-linking}) that a~framing change modifies the~quiver by an~overall additive constant $C_{ij}\to C_{ij}+f,$ adding $f$ arrows between all vertices.
+This matches indeed the~description of framing found in \cite{Kucharski:2017poe,Kucharski:2017ogk}.